The Perfect 10 Day Japan Itinerary for First Time Visitors

 Welcome to your first destination in Japan – the one and only, Tokyo!

-Tokyo is a metropolitan prefecture that hosts 23 wards, 26 cities, 8 villages, and more.
+Tokyo is a metropolitan prefecture that has 23 wards, 26 cities, 8 villages, and more.
 This is something I was not aware of until I got to Tokyo myself, and it’s super important you know this.

-Alright, let’s get into your first three days in Japan and Tokyo!😍👇
+Alright, let’s get into your first three days in Japan and Tokyo! 😍👇

 4 Best Things to Do and See in Tokyo in 3 Days